playbenny/benny_manual/docs/controllers.md

 You can connect from the controller's outputs to any block as with any other connection in benny.
 If the controller has per-knob leds they will light up to indicate active connections, using the colours set in the block parameters.

+#### Block-exclusive controllers

+It's also possible for blocks (for example the [mixer](mixer.md)) to have a fixed, exclusive connection to a particular midi controller.
+(Developers: you can use controllermanager.js to accomplish this)

 ## Keyboards

 The core.input.keyboard block handles keyboards, grid devices, drum pads, the QWERTY keyboard or any other device that mainly generates midi note messages.